 Primary Investments or "primaries", which represent interests in new funds being raised by an Investment Manager.
 A primary investment is made during the fundraising period in the form of a capital commitment, which is then periodically called by the fund to finance underlying investments in operating companies during a predefined period.
-A fund's capital account will typically exhibit a "J curve," undergoing a modest decline in the early portion of its lifecycle as expenses outweigh investment gains, with the trend typically reversing in the later portion of its lifecycle as underlying investments mature and are eventually realized.
-There can be no assurance that a primary investment made by the Fund will exhibit this pattern of investment returns and the realization of investment gains is dependent upon the performance and disposition of each underlying investment.
+A fund's capital account will typically exhibit a "J curve," undergoing a modest decline in the early portion of its lifecycle as expenses outweigh investment gains, with the trend typically reversing in the later portion of its lifecycle as underlying investment made by the Fund will exhibit this pattern of investment returns and the realization of investment gains is dependent upon the performance and disposition of each underlying investment.
 A primary investment typically has a period before full liquidation from ten to twelve years, while underlying investments generally have a period from three to seven years.